swanysimon/Dotfiles/README.md

 ### Dependencies ###

   - SSH set up on the machine.
+Feel free to use your favorite algorithm; I've recently been convinced by the promises of the Ed25519 algorithm.
+Most people use RSA and that's fine as long as it has a length of at least 4096 bits.

     ```
-    ssh-keygen -b 4096
+    ssh-keygen -t ed25519 -a 100
     ```

     The navigate to your [GitHub keys] and copy in the public key.
 To copy the